 4) Expand the coverage of other NTFPs within the ASEAN recognized range of sustainable harvest and management protocols

 From the evaluations of the CBNEs and their partners from the June CBNE event, it appears the capacity building needs are focused on branding and digital marketing.
-During the October event, therefore, the capacity building inputs will focus on:
+During the October event, therefore, the capacity building inputs focused on:

 3. Facilitating how CBNEs can determine which e-commerce sites / market places/ platforms are the most strategic for their brands and how best to engage.

-Trainers will be invited from at least 3-5 different countries to make sure that discussions are grounded in actual country contexts and trends.
-In addition to brief inputs from speakers, separate breakout sessions will be created for each country where exercises based on live cases will be discussed and new strategies proposed.
-Local languages will be used in the breakout sessions.
-CBNEs will then return to plenary to discuss their next steps
+Trainers were invited from different countries to ensure that discussions were grounded in actual country contexts and trends.
+In addition to brief inputs from speakers, separate breakout sessions were created for each country where exercises based on live cases were discussed and new strategies proposed.
+Local languages were used in the breakout sessions.
+CBNEs then returned to the plenary to discuss their next steps

 Partnerships are currently being brokered between universities and other institutions to continue the mentoring process within each country even after the October event.

-During the June event, 4 groups composed of 15 people joined the first ever CBNE Hackathon, a problem-solving competition being used as a useful method for various top corporations around the world but never yet for CBNEs.
-These 15 persons coming from the CBNE, business, science, civil society and student sectors and are from 6 different Asian countries.
-Yet they were able to work together through 5 days of the hackathon process to emerge with interesting, innovative “big ideas”.
+During the June event, four groups composed of 15 people joined the first ever CBNE Hackathon, a problem-solving competition being used as a useful method for various top corporations around the world but never yet for CBNEs.
+These 15 persons coming from the CBNE, business, science, civil society and student sectors and are from six different Asian countries.
+Yet they were able to work together through five days of the hackathon process to emerge with interesting, innovative “big ideas”.
 Three of those groups have decided to advance to the next stage of the problem-solving competition.
-These “pioneer” groups will be accompanied by other CBNEs of the 2nd track of the hackathon processes, “explorers”, with the following qualifications a) they have been endorsed by co-organizers, b) they have observed passion and interest to find solutions to their CBNE problems, c) they are willing to work with others and be mentored towards developing innovative solution to their specific problems, d) they commit to join 2 months of mentoring.
-These two tracks will receive mentoring and be guided across 2 months and at the end of which will present to judges and have the opportunity to receive small grants and view for crowd funding.
+These “pioneer” groups were then accompanied by other CBNEs of the 2nd track of the hackathon processes, “explorers”, with the following qualifications a) they have been endorsed by co-organizers, b) they have observed passion and interest to find solutions to their CBNE problems, c) they are willing to work with others and be mentored towards developing innovative solution to their specific problems, d) they commit to join 2 months of mentoring.
+These two tracks received mentoring and were guided across two months and at the end of which were presented to judges to get the opportunity to receive small grants and view for crowd funding.

 Standards were piloted and launched for forest honey in cooperation with the Madhu Duniya network with the first forest honey group certified in the island of Sumbawa in Indonesia in 2019.